 “Growing up, I worked on the land like my father did.
 Since my accident, there are things I haven’t been able to do.
 My other placements make me feel like I’m at primary school.
 Here, I can do real work.
 I feel like I know where things are now, so I am beginning to be more confident” – Robert

 “Farming wasn’t just my job.
 When I had to stop farming, I lost my vocation and my home.
 For me, work isn’t about just filling time, it’s about being useful and doing something meaningful.
 It feels good that the furniture we fix helps people who need it.
 And I think I’m more confident now.
 I definitely feel like I do more jobs at home.” – James

-The project runs on Wednesday mornings, 10am-1pm at The Workshop, Care Zone, 11 Titan Drive, Fengate, Peterborough.
+The project runs on Wednesday mornings, 10am-1pm at The Workshop, Dodson House, Fengate, Peterborough, PE1 5XG

 Each session costs £56.